 A Bill to amend Part 8 of the Employment Rights Act 1996 to make provision about leave for persons donating body organs for transplant; and for connected purposes.

-The Organ Donors (Leave) Bill would create a right to leave from work for people who donate body organs for transplant, by amending Part 8 of the Employment Rights Act 1996.
-It aims to protect donors’ employment rights while they take time off and to set out how the leave works and related provisions.
-The measure is currently at its second reading in the House of Commons.
+The Organ Donors (Leave) Bill would create a legal right to time off from work for people who donate body organs for transplant, by amending Part 8 of the Employment Rights Act 1996.
+It aims to set out how organ donor leave works within employment rights and to support donors in balancing donation with work commitments.

 Generated 21 February 2026